-Cost and health insurance for C-section
+Cost and health insurance options for C-sections in Australia

 Cesarean sections are used in one-third of all Australian births and can be elective or medically necessary.
 The cost of an elective C-section can be over $10,000 if it's not covered under Medicare or private health insurance.